LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 > _Kwayothé - Wakanga O'tamu - Zhanthi_

-Port Nyanzaru is controlled by a council of seven merchant princes, powerful native Chultans who organized a rebellion and took control of Nyanzaru from the nation of Amn nine years ago.
-They conduct official city business in the Goldenthrone palace in the Merchant's Ward.
+Port Nyanzaru is controlled by a council of seven merchant princes, powerful native Chultans who organized a rebellion and took control of the city from the nation of Amn nine years ago.
+They conduct official city business in the Goldenthrone palace in the merchants' ward.

 Each merchant prince **controls all selling and trading of certain types of goods** in Port Nyanzaru, although black market goods can sometimes be found outside the city walls.